AppSci/Words-Booster-iOS-TestTask/README.md

 You can find sample of design in [Resources](#resources) and [Design Example](#design-example) sections.

+## Advanced Requirements
+Choose **only** one task:
+- Add local storage for content(**Realm** is preferred, but decision is up to you)
+- Add possibility to add some facts to the **favorites**.
+To simplify this task it can be just additional category in the list and favourite items appears there.
+- Provide possibility to share fact with Apple's share sheet.

 ## Technical Requirements

 - Swift is required.
 - MVVM architectural pattern is preferred.
 - SwiftUI is preferred.
 - Combine is preferred.
+- DI preferred.

 ## Design Example